 This means that the main focus is not on product features but on what kind of experience the financial product offers to the customers.

 The better the experience, the higher the chance for the financial product's success.

 I think everyone will agree that the quality of a product or service significantly affects demand in the long term.
 But, in the digital age, it's not only about the characteristics of the product or service, but primarily about the whole experience we provide to the customer.
 This means that if you want to increase the success rate of the product, you must purposefully create a delightful customer experience.
 By increasing the degree of experience, you could significantly increase the chances of success.

 For example, imagine a company that produces a high-quality and well-made product focused on the user's problem, but it has low demand.
 This may be due to the fact that the experience of using this product does not meet the expectations and needs of the user.
 At the same time, a similar, maybe even not so well-developed, product takes into account the context of user experience and offers a simple and clear solution for which users are willing to pay double the price.

 In order to create a great experience, we need to take into account the user's needs, wants, expectations, pains and motives for using the financial product.
 When working with our clients who utilize the UXDA's Financial UX Design methodology, we do this through the components of the Experience pyramid─the Design Thinking approach, business, user, product frame (BUP) and different UX tools and methods.

-Our workflow is created to design financial services through the customer perspective.
+Our workflow is created to design financial product through the customer perspective.
 This approach can be used to make any product or service customer-centered.
-It is focused on achieving maximum customer satisfaction according to the specific business goals and taking into account the capabilities of the product.
+It is focused on achieving maximum customer satisfaction according to the specific business goals and taking into account the capabilities of the financial product.

 This component of the formula results in a product that lives up to the customer expectations and wouldn't get rejected.